Can you take gabapentin with Xanax?

 Combining gabapentin and Xanax can be quite dangerous and should be avoided unless specifically prescribed by a doctor with full knowledge of both medications and your individual health status.
-Taking both medicines together can lead to risk of addiction, anxiety and negative side effects.
-Since both medications have sedative (drowsiness) effects, taking them together can significantly increase sedation - which can lead to several dangerous side-effects.
+Taking both medicines together can lead to addiction, anxiety, and negative side effects.
+Since both medications have sedative (drowsiness) effects, taking them together can significantly increase sedation, which can be dangerous.

 Dangers Of Mixing Gabapentin and Xanax